jupyter/nbconvert/docs/source/usage.rst

   Generates a PDF by first rendering to HTML, rendering the HTML Chromium headless, and exporting to PDF.
 This exporter supports the same templates as ``--to html``.

-  The webpdf exporter requires the ``pyppeteer`` Chromium automation library, which can be installed via ``nbconvert[webpdf]``.
+  The webpdf exporter requires the ``playwright`` Chromium automation library, which can be installed via ``nbconvert[webpdf]``.

 .. _convert_revealjs: